 Criteria for determining if other entities are potential component units of the Academy which should be reported with the Academy's general-purpose financial statements are identified and described in the Governmental Accounting Standards Board's (GASB) Codification of Governmental Accounting and Financial Reporting Standards, Section 2100 and 2600 (GASB 39).
 As follows, a legally separate, tax-exempt organization should be reported as a component unit of a reporting entity if all of the following criteria are met: 1) The economic resources received or held by the separate organization are entirely or almost entirely for the direct benefit of the primary government, its component units or its constituents.
-2) The primary government, or its component units, is entitled to or has the ability to otherwise access, a majority of the economic resources received or held by an individual organization that the specific primary government, or its component units, is entitled to, or has the ability to otherwise access, are significant to that primary government.
+2) The primary government, or its component units, is entitled to or has the ability to otherwise access, a majority of the economic resources received or held by the separate organization.
+3) The economic resources received or held by an individual organization that the specific primary government, or its component units, is entitled to, or has the ability to otherwise access, are significant to that primary government.
 The Academy appears in compliance with the above criteria.